Logo

 That's the beauty of Olympic hockey – every goal matters.

-And if Finland beat Italy in regulation, Slovakia would be Group B winners due to goal differential.
+After Finland beat Italy 10-0, Slovakia clinched Group B due to goal differential.

-But if Finland win in regulation and earn three points, then they, Sweden and Slovakia will have six points each.
+But when Finland won in regulation and earned three points, they, Sweden and Slovakia had six points each.

-When three or more teams are tied in points – and in this case, it will be a maximum of three, because Italy lost twice in regulation already – a tiebreaking process comes into effect.
+When three or more teams are tied in points – in this case, it's three – a tiebreaking process comes into effect.

 Those teams are treated as a subgroup, and the first tiebreaker is the number of points they earned against each other.